Almedin158/RestSharp-RestfulBooker/RestfulBooker/ReadMe.txt

 ﻿Based on: https://restful-booker.herokuapp.com/apidoc/index.html
+You can run the tests via the test explorer.

 I made three assumptions here:
 1. The entire request body is required and the backend service tests the entire request body against a schema